AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - ability to integrate custom Basilisk modules that are kept outside of the core Basilisk folder
     - GPU based methods to evaluate solar radiation pressure forces and torques
     - atmospheric drag evaluation using multi-faceted spacecraft model
+    - Basilisk 2.0 that includes:

         - working on a new messaging system that is much faster to log, avoids ever connecting to the wrong message type, etc.
+        - support for multi-threading when simulating multiple satellite systems

 Version |release|
 -----------------